Read your latest personalised notifications

 Ok, got it

 This webinar is produced in the framework of the Diabetes & CVD Educational Programme.
-Experts from the European Association of Preventive Cardiology (EAPC), European Association for the Study of Diabetes (EASD) Study Group on Diabetes & CVD, ESC Council for Cardiology Practice (CCP), Association of Cardiovascular Nursing and Allied Professions (ACNAP), ESC Working Group on Aorta and Peripheral Vascular Disease, ESC Working Group on Myocardial & Pericardial Diseases, ESC Working Group on Thrombosis are involved in all stages of the programme development.
+Experts from the European Association of Preventive Cardiology (EAPC); European Association for the Study of Diabetes (EASD) Study Group on Diabetes & CVD; ESC Council for Cardiology Practice (CCP); Association of Cardiovascular Nursing and Allied Professions (ACNAP); ESC Working Group on Aorta and Peripheral Vascular Disease; ESC Working Group on Myocardial & Pericardial Diseases; and ESC Working Group on Thrombosis are involved in all stages of the programme development.

 Professor Frank SnoekDepartment of Medical Psychology Amsterdam UMCAmsterdam, The Netherlands

 Doctor Catriona Jennings, FESCCardiovascular Medicine Imperial College London, United Kingdom

 Professor Lars Ryden, FRCP, FESCDepartment of Cardiology Karolinska InstituetStockholm, Sweden

 This webinar is designed for cardiologists, nurses, psychologists involved in diabetes and CVD prevention, and also those wishing to update their scientific knowledge on the topic.

 During the webinar, you will be encouraged to send your questions by chat and interact with our key opinion leaders who will provide live feedback.

 The webinar is accessible on PC and tablets.
 The use of a smartphone is not recommended.

 To answer the MCQs during the live event, you must allow pop-up windows on your device.